silvanoneto/go-learning/README.md

 The project has data file examples in examples/data folder that can be set as parameter.

-You're opened to investigate how that functions works. ;)
+You're opened to investigate how these functions works. ;)

 ### How to run it locally (Docker)